Lakers versus Celtics and the NBA Playoffs

 Lakers versus Celtics and the NBA Playoffs is a basketball video game developed and released by Electronic Arts.
-It was first released in 1989 for MS-DOS-compatible PCs and for the Mega Drive/Genesis in 1991.
+It was first released in 1989 for MS-DOS-compatible PCs and for the Sega Genesis in 1990.
 The game was highly successful; it was the first game endorsed by the NBA and was the first to contain multiple NBA stars and teams in one game.
 The game's title alludes to the 1980s rivalry between the Boston Celtics and Los Angeles Lakers.
 It is the first game in the NBA Playoffs series of games.

 The game would be the first team basketball video game to acquire full players names and rights without actually relying on the NBA Players Association.
 Established stars in the game include Larry Bird, Kareem Abdul-Jabbar (DOS version only), Magic Johnson, Michael Jordan, and Patrick Ewing.